Seasoned Brooklyn Wills Attorney

 Wills in New York

 Your Last Will and Testament is a written document that declares your wishes upon your death, including naming specific beneficiaries, enumerating assets each beneficiary receives and naming an executor to manage and distribute your estate after your death.
-As a Brooklyn living wills lawyer, I help you analyze your estate, needs and goals to determine what type of wills or provisions are best for you:
+As a skilled Brooklyn lawyer, I help you analyze your estate, needs and goals to determine what type of wills or provisions are best for you:

 - Simple wills to distribute assets to named beneficiaries